 - It’s available to businesses of all sizes.
 Unlike the qualified small employer HRA (QSEHRA), the ICHRA is available to businesses of all sizes.
 This makes it the first HRA since the stand-alone HRA to allow any sized business to offer the benefit to multiple current employees.

 - Businesses can choose eligibility requirements.
 The ICHRA is the only HRA to allow businesses to make eligibility distinctions.
-Businesses can use nine different employee classes to do this.
+Businesses can use 11 different employee classes to do this.

 - It doesn’t come with minimum participation requirements.
 Unlike traditional group health insurance, there are no minimum participation requirements associated with the ICHRA.